Make Secure Hiring Decisions with DISC Assessments

 Often recruiters rely on CV's and gut feeling to select an employee.
 DISC Recruitment assessments and hiring assessment tools support the hiring process from selection to on-boarding.
 Remove guess-work from the recruitment process and reduce the cost associated with a poor hire.
 81% of companies expect to make more reliable, less risky decisions using psychometric tests.

 How you can improve your recruitment process

 Finding and hiring new talent is critical to business growth and success.
 Making a poor hiring decision can cost the company extreme amounts of time and money and also affect how your customers view the business.

 Assessment tools for recruitment and selection provide you with solid insights into how someone is likely to behave in a workplace situation.
-Without accurate and scientifically validated insights, recruiters often rely on less reliable methods such as interviews, CVs and reference checks.
+Without accurate and scientifically validated insights from hiring assessment tools, recruiters often rely on less reliable methods such as interviews, CVs and reference checks.
 Predict how your new hire will fit into the role and select the ideal candidate every time with Extended DISC® Assessments.

 Reduce costs associated with hiring and place candidates in the ideal role using non-bias assessment technology.
 Extended DISC® Pre-Employment Assessments and Cognitive Ability Tests are invaluable tools to improve recruitment decisions.
 Cognitive ability is predictive of job performance in most industries, and Extended DISC® Assessments demonstrate the individual's natural behavioural style.
 A combination of these assessments helps Recruiters and HR Managers to identify top talent and predict their success in the role.